-- 4. Must be a U.S. citizen if NASA funding compensation is required. - 5.
+- 4. Must be a U.S. citizen if NASA funding compensation is required or if visiting a NASA site. - 5.
 Must be responsible for implementing the proposed plan, coordinating the effort of collaborating faculty, organizing group activities and events, and developing project reports as required.